Carbohydrate: History

-Emil Fischer, who elucidated the structure of glucose, with colleagues and student in their laboratory of Ludwig Maximilian University of Munich in 1877.
+Emil Fischer, who elucidated the structure of glucose, with colleagues and student in their laboratory of LMU Munich in 1877.

 The history of carbohydrates, to some extent, is the history of sugar cane, which was first grown in New Guinea.
 The mass cultivation occurred in India where techniques were developed for the isolation of crystalline sugar.
 Cane sugar and its cultivation reached Europe around the 13th Century and then expanded to the New World, where industrialization occurred.

 The chemistry and biochemistry of carbohydrates can be traced to 1811.
 On that year Constantin Kirchhoff discovered that grape sugar (glucose) forms when starch is boiled with acid.
 The starch industry started the following year.
 Henri Braconnot discovered in 1819 that sugar is formed through the action of sulfuric acid on cellulose.
 William Prout, after chemical analyses of sugar and starch by Joseph Louis Gay-Lussac and Thénard, gave this group of substances the group name "saccharine."
-The term "carbohydrate" was first proposed by German chemist Carl Schmidt (chemist) in 1844.
+The term "carbohydrate" was first proposed by German chemist Carl Schmidt in 1844.
 In 1856, glycogen, a form of carbohydrate storage in animal livers, was discovered by French physiologist Claude Bernard.
 Emil Fischer received the 1902 Nobel Prize in Chemistry for his work on sugars and purines.
 For the discovery of glucose metabolism, Otto Meyerhof received the 1922 Nobel Prize in Physiology or Medicine.
 Hans von Euler-Chelpin, together with Arthur Harden, received the 1929 Nobel Prize in Chemistry "for their research on sugar fermentation and the role of enzymes in this process."
 In 1947, both Bernardo Houssay for his discovery of the role of the pituitary gland in carbohydrate metabolism and Carl and Gerty Cori for their discovery of the conversion of glycogen received the Nobel Prize in Physiology or Medicine.
 For the discovery of sugar nucleotides in carbohydrate biosynthesis, Luis Leloir received the 1970 Nobel Prize in Chemistry.

 The term glycobiology was coined in 1988 by Raymond Dwek to recognize the coming together of the traditional disciplines of carbohydrate chemistry and biochemistry.
 This coming together was as a result of a much greater understanding of the cellular and molecular biology of glycans.
 "Glycoscience" is a field that explores the structures and functions of glycans.